The Forcing Trilogy

 A rallying call

-Overall though, Hardisty’s writing is good, even very good in parts.
-His passion for his core theme, protecting and saving our planet, shines through, lifting the narrative in places with lyrical and inspiring prose.
+Hardisty’s passion for his core theme – that the fate of humanity rests on protecting and saving our planet – shines through, lifting the narrative in places with lyrical and inspiring prose.
 His anger against the evil actors deliberately contributing to and hastening the destruction of our planet also shines through, fueling the readers’ anger.
+But these vital themes are wrapped in a story that is vivid, personal and immediate.
 And it’s action-packed, gripping stuff!
-What can be more gripping than the future of our world?
+The future of our world is shown through the eyes of characters dealing with dramatic events in their here and now, in scenes of often breathtaking intensity.

 You may also like: Ministry for the Future – Kim Stanley Robinson